Migrating from OpenMP to the Concurrency Runtime

 The Concurrency Runtime enables a variety of programming models.
 These models may overlap or complement the models of other libraries.
 The documents in this section compare OpenMP to the Concurrency Runtime and provide examples about how to migrate existing OpenMP code to use the Concurrency Runtime.

 The OpenMP programming model is defined by an open standard and has well-defined bindings to the Fortran and C/C++ programming languages.
-OpenMP versions 2.0 and 2.5, which are supported by the Visual C++ compiler, are well-suited for parallel algorithms that are iterative; that is, they perform parallel iteration over an array of data.
+OpenMP versions 2.0 and 2.5, which are supported by the Microsoft C++ compiler, are well-suited for parallel algorithms that are iterative; that is, they perform parallel iteration over an array of data.
 OpenMP 3.0 supports non-iterative tasks in addition to iterative tasks.

 OpenMP is most efficient when the degree of parallelism is pre-determined and matches the available resources on the system.
 The OpenMP model is an especially good match for high-performance computing, where very large computational problems are distributed across the processing resources of one computer.
 In this scenario, the hardware environment is generally fixed and the developer can reasonably expect to have exclusive access to all computing resources when the algorithm is executed.